briandenicola/eShopOnAKS/docs/infrastructure.md

 <p align="right">(<a href="#infrastructure">back to top</a>)</p>

 ## Redis
+* Redis can be deployed either in Azure as a managed service or as a pod in the AKS cluster to save costs.
+  * This is controled by the `DEPLOY_REDIS` variable in teh `Taskfile.yaml` file.
-* Azure Redis Cache is deployed using the Premium SKU with a predefined capacity of 1 GB.
+* If deployed in Azure, Azure Redis Cache is deployed using the Premium SKU with a predefined capacity of 1 GB.
-* To save on costs, Redis deployment can be skipped by setting `enable_redis` to false in the `terraform.tfvars` file.
-Redis can then be deployed as a pod in the AKS cluster.
   * It is deployed using Private Link and only accessible from the Azure virtual network.
   * It is deployed into the Application Resource Group.
 * The connection string used by the `basket-api` is stored in the Azure Key Vault under the secret named `redis_connection_string`.
 <p align="right">(<a href="#infrastructure">back to top</a>)</p>

 ## PostgreSQL
+* PostgreSQL can be deployed either in Azure as a managed service or as a pod in the AKS cluster to save costs.
+  * This is controled by the `DEPLOY_SQL` variable in teh `Taskfile.yaml` file.
+* The databases `webhooksdb`, `cataglogdb`, `identitydb`, and `orderingdb` are created in the PostgreSQL server.
-* PostgreSQL is deployed using the `GP_Standard_D2ds_v4` Flex Server SKU in Azure.
+* If deployed in Azure, PostgreSQL is deployed using the `GP_Standard_D2ds_v4` Flex Server SKU in Azure.
 The vector extension has been added to the server post creation.
-* To save on costs, PostgreSQL deployment can be skipped by setting `enable_postgresql` to false in the `terraform.tfvars` file.
-PostgreSQL can then be deployed as a pod in the AKS cluster.
   * PostgreSQL is deployed into a delegated subnet and only accessible from the Azure virtual network.
-* The databases `webhooksdb`, `cataglogdb`, `identitydb`, and `orderingdb` are created in the PostgreSQL server.
   * The connection string used by the appliation is stored in the Azure Key Vault under the secret named ${db_name}_connection_string.
     * For example, the connection string for the catalog-api service is `catalogdb_connection_string`
   * It is deployed into the Application Resource Group.
 <p align="right">(<a href="#infrastructure">back to top</a>)</p>

 ## Eventbus
 * Eventbus is the only infrastructure component that is not a managed service in Azure.
-T
 * he Eventbus is a RabbitMQ cluster that is deployed to the AKS cluster.
 The Eventbus is used for asynchronous communication between the microservices in the eShop application.
 * The Eventbus is deployed using the Helm chart along with the rest of the eShop application under charts/app.
 <p align="right">(<a href="#infrastructure">back to top</a>)</p>